orchestracities/ngsi-timeseries-api/docs/manuals/user/using.md

 ### Data Casting

 QuantumLeap uses DB schemas to store data in a flat way.
-This decision design decision, while not being space efficient given that often many values do not change between sequential inserts and enforcing attribute to have a consistent type overtime, increase the speed of retrieval of full entities removing need for joins that
+This design decision, while not being space efficient given that often many values do not change between sequential inserts and enforcing attribute to have a consistent type overtime, increase the speed of retrieval of full entities removing need for joins that